 Several countries are insisting that travellers produce a negative Covid-19 test certificate to enter.
-From November 23rd Spain too is joining the list.
+From November 23rd Spain joined the list and this week the UK did too.
 The prerequisite for entry is a PCR test taken in the 72 hours before arrival.

 What is a Covid-19 PCR test?